 - Social distancing is required; step aside as needed where our paths are less than 6 feet wide.

-- State Parks annual day use permits are available for sale with check or exact change only.
+- State Parks annual day use and camping permits are available for sale with check or exact change only.

 - Friends memberships are available on-line or through the mail.